 I wish those rallying behind the new documentary, The Drop Box, could also interrogate adoption as my son does.
 Instead, the movie mythologizes orphan care in ways even my preadolescent kids might find troubling.
 Presented by Focus on the Family, The Drop Box is marketed as a heartwarming celebration of life (and indeed, the film won the Sanctity of Life award from the San Antonio Independent Christian Film Festival).
 Yet, the reality of baby boxes undermines the family values the movie purports to champion.

-The documentary follows South Korean pastor Lee Jong-rak, who created the baby box as a way for birth mothers, burdened by social stigma ...1
+The documentary follows South Korean pastor Lee Jong-rak, who created the baby box as a way for birth mothers, burdened by social stigma or poverty, to safely and anonymously relinquish their children rather than what Pastor Lee believes the alternative: abortion.
+Pastor Lee is portrayed as a hero, caring for his country’s most vulnerable orphans—and, by extension, spreading ...1